 1. Harefield Infants 11.
-West Drayton Primary 2.
-Harefield Junior 12.
-Pinkwell Primary 3.
-Field End Infants 13.
-Rosedale Primary 4.
-Field End Junior 14.
-Wood End Primary 5.
-Bourne Primary (Bulge Year) 15.
-Harlyn Primary 6.
-Highfield Primary 16.
-Hillingdon Primary 7.
-Ryefield Primary 17.
-Glebe Primary (to be completed in 2015) 8.
+West Drayton Primary

+2. Harefield Junior 12.
+Pinkwell Primary

+3. Field End Infants 13.
+Rosedale Primary

+4. Field End Junior 14.
+Wood End Primary

+5. Bourne Primary (Bulge Year) 15.
+Harlyn Primary

+6. Highfield Primary 16.
+Hillingdon Primary

+7. Ryefield Primary 17.Glebe Primary (to be completed in 2015)

+COMMUNITY INFRASTRUCTURE SITES 8.
 Heathrow Primary 18.
 Cherry Lane Primary (to be completed in 2015) 9.
 Rabbsfarm Primary 19.
 Hermitage Primary (to be completed in 2015) 10.
 Ruislip Gardens

 - 7.5 Phase 3 involves the construction of 3 new primary schools and is well underway.
 Both Lake Farm School and St. Andrews Park School completed construction in 2014, whist St Martin's CoE Primary School is anticipated to be completed in 2015. - 7.6 Overall, at primary school level, the need for additional school places has largely been met by the successful school places expansion programme.
 However, the latest forecast for school places indicates a residual need for up to three additional Forms of Entry (FE)4 in primary schools in the north of the Borough over the next 2-3 years.
 This additional demand is largely a result of pupils from outside the Borough travelling to primary schools in Hillingdon. - 7.7 Discussions have been progressed with schools regarding further expansion to meet residual need in Phase 4 of the School Capital Programme.
-Final recommendations on bulge classes from September 2015 will be informed by the outcome of the primary allocations process. - 7.12 Throughout the plan period Hillingdon's primary and secondary school provision will need to be proactive to meet the Borough's changing demographics.
-The Hillingdon Local Plan: Part 1 - Strategic Policies supports proposals to address the needs arising from an increase in the school age population.
-Demand for additional school places is likely to continue to be concentrated in the south of the Borough.
+Final recommendations on bulge classes from September 2015 will be informed by the outcome of the primary allocations process.